ResoniteModdingGroup/MonkeyLoader.GamePacks.Resonite/README.md

 * OpenLinkedDynamicVariableSpace
     * Extra buttons on the headers of dynamic variable components to open the linked dynamic variable space
-* SyncArrayEditor
-    * Arrays in inspectors will be editable using a proxy list
 * ModSettingStandaloneFacet
     * Individual mod settings can be pulled out of the dash settings as standalone facets and placed anywhere in userspace.
 They will keep working even after restarts.